kbejko/kbejko.github.io/_posts/project-euler/2016-03-01-project-euler-prob-1.md

 Multiples of 3 and 5

 One of the biggest challenges for me has been solving logical coding problems.
-And admittedly because it's been difficult, I've tended to shy away from them.
+And admittedly because it has been difficult, I've tended to shy away from them.
 But I've decided to stop putting it off and start working on [Project Euler](https://projecteuler.net) problems.

 I will try to work on one every day, starting today with the first problem [Multiples of 3 and 5](https://projecteuler.net/problem=1).